#12DaysOfKindmas

 Spreading positivity with random acts of kindness

-2020 has impacted our ability to spend time with our family, friends and loved ones, but, with some simple and random acts of kindness, we can extend the hand of friendship, support and love.
+With some simple and random acts of kindness, we can extend the hand of friendship, support and love to our family, friends and loved ones.

 Enjoy clever ways to connect